-Below is a rough translation and some preliminary notes regarding Luke 24:36-48, the Revised Common Lectionary gospel reading for Sunday, April 19, 2015.
+Below is a rough translation and some preliminary notes regarding Luke 24:36-48, the Revised Common Lectionary gospel reading for the third Sunday of Easter, Year B.

 Your comments are always welcomed.